You want smart political talk without the meltdowns?

 I feel blessed and honored to have partnered with Senator Sessions in being the Senate sponsors of this important award.

-All right, 24 now till the top of the hour, 800 nine four one Sean.
+All right, 24 now till the top of the hour, 800-941.

-You want to be a part of the program.
+Sean, you want to be a part of the program?

-I watching this unprecedented move, senators do not do this to other senators.
+Watching this unprecedented move, senators do not do this to other senators.

-There's a certain cordiality that historically is always existed in the United States Senate, even as phony as it may happen to be in real life, but that is how they have run it up till today.
+There's a certain cordiality that historically has always existed in the United States Senate, even as phony as it may happen to be in real life, but that is how they have run it up till today.

-I couldn't help Linda, do you get this impression?
+I couldn't help, Linda, do you get this impression?

 I couldn't help watching Corey Booker.

-He's like I think he thought he was on Broadway and he was giving a theatrical performance that he thinks he's Barack Obama.
+He's like, I think he thought he was on Broadway and he was giving a theatrical performance that he thinks he's Barack Obama.

 He's trying to be Barack.